biswa2210/SNAKE_GAME/README.md

     ├── scorecard.txt
     └── mp3 songs
 ```
 ## Making :point_down:
 I have made this game using Python3.
+I have saved highscore in a file.
+Each time the snake eats food, its size increases.
+I have used some mp3 songs for background musics.
 ## Screenshots :point_down:
 <div align="center">
 <a href="snake1.jpeg"><img src="snake1.jpeg" width="400" height= "250"></a> <a href="snake2.jpeg"><img src="snake2.jpeg" width="400" height= "250"></a>